SamuelRiveraC/SamuelRiveraC/README.md

 - Professional level Python (basic py can get you so far)

 ### 🤔 I’m looking for help with ...
-- Getting as far as possible from my country 😂
+- Getting as far as possible from my home country 😂
-- Calisthenics because my local gym because is closed

 ### ⚡ Fun fact: ...
 - I used to get beaten up professionally on national tv but it was ok because i wore a white suit and a brown belt